jurassicLizard/vex2pdf/README.md

 ## Usage

-Run the application in a directory containing CycloneDX VEX files (JSON or XML):
+Run the application in a directory containing CycloneDX (VEX/VDR/(S)BoM files (JSON or XML):

 ```shell
 ./vex2pdf
 ```
 The tool will:
 1. Scan the current directory for JSON and XML files
-2. Attempt to parse each file as a CycloneDX VEX document
+2. Attempt to parse each file as a CycloneDX (VEX/VDR/(S)BoM) document
 3. Generate a PDF report with the same name as the original file (with .pdf extension)
 4. Display progress and results in the console